AdobeDocs/experience-platform.en/help/rtcdp/destinations/adobe-target-v2-extension.md

 ## Prerequisites {#prerequisites}

-This extension is available in the Destinations catalog for all customers who have purchased Adobe Real-time CDP.
+This extension is available in the [!DNL Destinations] catalog for all customers who have purchased Adobe Real-time CDP.

 To use this extension, you need access to [!DNL Experience Platform Launch]. [!DNL Experience Platform Launch] is offered to Adobe Experience Cloud customers as an included, value-add feature.
 Contact your organization administrator to get access to [!DNL Launch] and ask them to grant you the **[!UICONTROL manage_properties]** permission so you can install extensions.